Academic Programs – International Business Administration

 By approval of the program director.

-Participants are required to successfully complete thirty-five (35) quarter units of coursework in International Business Administration.
+Participants are required to successfully complete forty (40) quarter units of coursework in International Business Administration.
 In addition to the two (2) required seminar courses, participants select five (5) Business Administration courses to fulfill Certificate completion requirements.

 Required International Business Administration Seminar (10 units)